 - Use a long hose so you don’t have to keep lugging the pressure washer around the car with you.

-- Use a fan-type nozzle, that sprays water at around 5-10 cm wide.
+- Use a fan-type nozzle, that sprays water at around a 25-40 degree angle.

 - Hold the nozzle at a 45 degree angle to wash dirt off the surface and not push it into the paintwork.

 - Never point the jet washer at the paintwork when you first turn it on.
-Always point it at the ground facing away from the car.
+Always point it away from the car.

 - Try and wash your car on concrete, not on gravel which can spray up onto the paintwork when using a pressure washer.

-- Never use a pressure washer on the interior, or engine bay of your car.
+- Never use a pressure washer on the interior of your car.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the website to learn more about washing and caring for your car.